Activities and Amenities

 Getting There:GPS Info.
 (Latitude, Longitude):

-Entry to the cabin is by combination number, provided in confirmation letter.
+Entry to the cabin is by combination number, provided in your emailed confirmation letter (under security alerts).
 The combination lock on the door has five black vertical buttons.
 The top button is number one and the bottom button is number five.
 Please call the Tiller Ranger District at (541) 825-3100 at least four days prior to your arrival at the cabin to confirm the combination.

 Mailing Address:WHISKY CAMP GUARD STATION